F-1 Student Employment and Training

 • Evidence of the degree that is the basis for the STEM Optional Practical Training (OPT) extension and is currently listed on the STEM Designated Degree Program List;

-• If you are seeking a STEM OPT extension based on a previously earned STEM degree, you must also provide Evidence that the institution is currently accredited by the U.S. Department of Education and certified by SEVP.
+• If you are seeking a STEM OPT extension based on a previously earned STEM degree, you must also provide evidence that the institution is currently accredited by the U.S. Department of Education and certified by SEVP.

 Learn more about the STEM Extension and the application process.

-Students may request the STEM Extension I-20 from the VISA Office within the 90 days prior to the expiration of their current OPT.
+Students must request the STEM Extension I-20 from the VISA Office within the 90 days prior to the expiration of their current OPT.
 Students make the request by accessing the Quick Link on the homepage called "Request a STEM Extension."
 Step-by-step instructions and information about what students can expect from the VISA Office during the review process are all provided.
 Keep in mind that the VISA Office will only process I-20s based on complete applications.
 Your application is not considered complete until all materials, including proof of having paid the non-refundable $175 administrative fee, are uploaded properly.
 Pay administrative fees

 Processing for STEM Extension I-20s takes 5 to 10 business days so students are encouraged to apply earlier rather than later.
-Waiting too long to apply could result in the denial of the extension.
+Waiting too long to apply may result in the denial of the extension.

 When the new I-20 is ready, the VISA Office will contact students by email with instructions about how to collect it.
 The email will include information about how to organize the application materials, where to send it for processing by USCIS, and when to comply with required reporting requirements.